 We had also set up a face painting station that my new twin stepsisters had offered to work during the party!

 Then there was the BOUNCE ZONE!
-We had set up the small inflatable bounce house just off to the side of the covered eating area where the adults spent a good portion of the time so that there was always plenty of supervision and we limited it to 2 children at a time to ensure safe fun, but the kids sure did enjoy it!
+We had set up the small inflatable bounce house just off to the side of the covered eating area where the adults spent a good portion of the time so that there was always plenty of supervision and we limited it to 2 children at a time to ensure a safe fun experience, but the kids sure did enjoy it!

 Now if you have read my previous parties then you know this is where I normally sum up the party, the special moments and offer any last minute tips of my own before sending you off to be creative yourself, but as I have warned, THIS PARTY CHANGED ME!
 Besides just embellishing the theme into more areas of the party I also added a new step to my planning so don’t go away yet!